zinzied/PyMACs/README.md

 ## Usage

 1. Clone this repository: `git clone https://github.com/zinzied/PyMACs.git`
-2. Navigate to the project directory: `cd random-mac-address-generator`
+2. Navigate to the project directory: `cd PyMACs`
 3. install Colorama Library: `pip install colorama`
-4. Run the script: `python mac_address_generator.py`
+4. Run the script: `python PyMACs.py`
 5. Enter the number of MAC addresses you want to generate when prompted.
 6. The generated MAC addresses will be saved to a file named `generated.txt`.